artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

    unzipped bag transfer, the first microservice is 'Approve transfer.'
 If the 'verify bag, and restructure for complaince' job fails within this microservice, the transfer will fail and be moved to the failed directory.
-   This will happen when the bag does not conform to the `BagIt`_ spefication or when one of the components is incorrect.
+   This will happen when the bag does not conform to the `BagIt`_ specification or when one of the components is incorrect.

 #.
 Verify transfer compliance: if a job fails within this microservice, the
    transfer will also fail and will be moved to the fail directory.